-Choosing interior and exterior doors for your home can be time consuming and stressful.
+Choosing new interior and exterior doors for your home can be time consuming and stressful.
 Both your interior and exterior doors play a vital role in how you enjoy your living space, and they influence the style of your home.
 Think about how you want your home to look and work for you and your family, both inside and out.
 Consider the flow from room to room, and ask yourself how you and your family use your various living areas.
-The challenge, then, is to choose doors that will both complement your décor and enhance your lifestyle – without blowing your budget!
+The challenge, then, is to choose ones that will both complement your décor and enhance your lifestyle – without blowing your budget!

 Ultimately, your internal doors need to integrate into the day to day life of your home, perfectly complementing the way that you use your living spaces.
 Think about the space you have and the role your doors are playing, and decide whether you want a single or double configuration.
 For larger openings, wardrobes, or to save on floor space you might find that sliding, folding or stacking options are a better choice than the classic hinged door.

 Do your rooms have multiple uses?
 Are they office spaces or play rooms that turn into guest rooms occasionally?
 Do you like to close off rooms when they aren’t being used to save on heating and cooling costs, but have them open when entertaining?
 All of these questions and more should be asked